Ravish Desai

-Early & Personal life
+Early and personal life

 Ravish Desai was born on 22 November 1986 in Mumbai into a Gujarati family to parents Mukesh Desai and Alpa Desai.
 He received his schooling from G.D.
 Somani Memorial School, Cuffe Parade.
-He completed his graduation from Jai Hind College.
+He completed his graduation in Bachelor of Commerce from Jai Hind College.
 He went on to complete his post graduation from JBIMS.

 After finishing his MBA, Ravish worked as a consultant with JP Morgan Chase, Ernst and Young.
 He then quit his job to pursue his dream of becoming an actor.
 He was always fascinated by cinema during his childhood.
 He is also trained in Karate with a Brown Belt ownership.